Our address: The Wellbeing Sanctuary

 Use the power of your subconscious to attract your ideal relationship:

-Ignorance of the functions and powers of the mind is the cause of all marital trouble.
-Friction between husband and wife can be solved by each using the law of mind correctly.
+Ignorance of the functions and powers of the mind is the cause of relationship troubles.
+Friction between partners can be solved by using the law of mind correctly.
 The contemplation of the ideals, the study of the laws of life, the mutual agreement on a common purpose and plan, and the enjoyment of personal freedom bring about that harmonious marriage, that wedded bliss, that sense of oneness where the two become one.